When to Seek Professional Help for AI Anxiety

 Address Underlying Vulnerabilities

-AI anxiety often lands hardest on people who already struggle with perfectionism, control needs, or self-worth tied to productivity.
+AI anxiety often lands hardest on people who already struggle with perfectionism amplified by AI, control needs, or self-worth tied to productivity.
 Therapy can address these deeper patterns so you're more resilient to the next disruptive change, whatever it is.

 3 Things You Can Do Right Now (Before Your First Appointment)